-Personalize Your Space with These Built In Bookcase Ideas that Also Increase Home Value
+Built-In Bookcase Ideas that also Increase Home Value

 Built in bookcases offer the opportunity to combine highly functional storage with a unique and personal design statement.
 Very popular during the early 1900's American Craftsman era of design, built in shelves are enjoying a resurgence in popularity among homeowners across the United States.
 Today's built in bookshelves encompass many more design styles than just Craftsman, reflecting the tastes of the individual homeowner and the make-up of the home.
 Bookcases that span the entire range of styles from traditional, transitional, modern or contemporary are currently being added to many Chicagoland homes.